 And what a diverse collection of exhibits it is!

 Photographs, videos, petroliana, and memorabilia of all sorts are just some of the things you’ll see there.

 Some of the artifacts are authentically old, others are eclectically modern and part of the efforts to revitalize tourism along the Lincoln Highway.

 One area in particular in which the Lincoln Highway Experience excels is in telling the story of the “roadside giants”.

 These eclectic structures were designed to appeal to traveler’s curiosity, and to get them to stop and spend their money in the process.

-The Pennsylvania portion of the Lincoln Highway was home to many famous roadside giants, some of which are still standing, other of which have been lost to time.
+The Pennsylvania portion of the Lincoln Highway was home to many famous roadside giants, some like the Haines Shoe House which are still standing, other of which have been lost to time.